Dignity-Dev/Dignity-Dev/README.md

 # Hi, I'm Basheer Haadi! 👋

 ## 🚀 About Me
 Highly skilled and experienced Backend Engineer with 8+ years of expertise in developing scalable and efficient backend systems.
 Proficient in designing and implementing complex architectures, optimizing performance, and ensuring robustness and security.
 Adept at collaborating with cross-functional teams and delivering innovative solutions to drive business growth.
-Excellent problem-solving skills and a passion for staying updated with emerging technologies and industry trends.
+Excellent problem-solving skills and a passion for staying updated with emerging technologies and industry trends

 ### 🛠 Frontend Stacks
 HTML, CSS, JAVASCRIPT, REACT JS, VUE JS, ANGULAR JS, BOOTSTRAP CSS, TAILWIND CSS, JQuery